The production process begins with your emailing the manuscript to

 agreed on early on.

-Editing and proofing services are also available.
+Light editing and proofing services are also available.

 If not requested, the final “flyspeck” proof of the galleys